BA (Hons) 3D Creative Practice

 Academic year runs from September to June.

 You will need to ensure you have the correct PPE to use the workshops, and while we do provide this, you may want to purchase your own.
+Non stocked materials and materials in large or expensive quantities may need to be purchased and provided by students.
+A list of stocked materials can be found in your student handbook, and specialist staff are available to advise and help you.

 Your next steps